shivam2296/Graph-Clustering/README.md

 4. Output d + 1 as a lower bound on τ (G).

 As we can see, a major part of the solution demanded clustering the graph.
-I implemented the Girvan-Newman graph clustering algorithm from scratch. (clustering_shivam.cpp) The algorithm of which is described below:
+I implemented the Girvan-Newman graph clustering algorithm from scratch. (code: clustering_shivam.cpp)

+**Girvan-Newman graph clustering algorithm**
-The Girvan-Newman graph clustering algorithm uses the Quality function by Girvan-Newman to implement the clustering.
+The algorithm uses the Quality function by Girvan-Newman to implement the clustering.

 *quality function Q=(conn_edges(cluster1,cluster2)/m)-(dccluster[cluster1]*dccluster[cluster2])/(m*m);
 where conn_edges(C1,C2) returns the number of connecting edges between cluster C1 and cluster C2.